Effects and aftermath of rape

-Rape is a traumatic experience that affects the victim (also known as 'survivor') in a physical, psychological, and sociological way.
+Rape is a traumatic experience that affects the victim (survivor) in a physical, psychological, and sociological way.
 Even though the effects and aftermath of rape differ among victims, individuals tend to suffer from similar issues found within these three categories.
 Long-term reactions may involve the development of coping mechanisms that will either benefit the victim, such as social support, or inhibit their recovery.
 Seeking support and professional resources may assist the victim in numerous ways.

 Physical impact

 Gynecological

 Common effects experienced by rape victims include: